alaasaad3313/424-web-example/README.md

 This section will be different on the featurbranch.

 ##Method
-How will we resolve this featur, since the "base" now has a conflict in it ?
+How will we resolve this featur, since the "base" now has a conflict in it?